jwells131313/goethe/README.md

 Goethe.ScheduleWithFixedDelay method

-A fixed rate timer will run every multiple of the given period, whether or not the user code from previous runs of the timer have completed (on different Goethe threads, obviously).
+A fixed rate timer will run every multiple of the given period, whether or not the user code from previous runs of the timer have completed (on different Goethe threads).
 This allows for stricter control of the scheduling of the timer, but the user code must be written with the knowledge that it could be run again on another thread.

-Both timers set a ThreadLocalStorage variable named **goethe.Timer**.
-This makes it very easy to give the running timer code the ability to cancel the timer itself.
+Both timers set a ThreadLocalStorage variable named **goethe.Timer** (also held in the goethe.TimerThreadLocal variable).
+This makes it easy to give the running timer code the ability to cancel the timer itself.

 In the following example a bell is run every five minutes 12 times, after which time the thread itself cancels the timer.

 ```go
 var count int